yosemitebandit/vebsite/om2/content/projects/audioverde/index.md

 The WASM binary is added directly in src.
 I think this pattern of using WASM opens up some cool things that could be done on Cloudflare Worker isolates, even in their somewhat restricted environment.
-There is also an offline step that converts fonts to SVG paths and caches those, but I manage that in a one-off way.
+There is also an offline step that converts fonts to SVG paths, but I manage that in a one-off way.

 ### Figures

 Some incoming emails have visual elements, "figures."
-I have an LLM (again `gemini-2.5-pro`) extract the visual elements and assess each one: download them and describe them.
+I download these and then an LLM (again `gemini-2.5-pro`) describes them.
 If it's a tracking pixel or some UI icon I just discard that.
 To help in the description, I give the LLM the text that surrounds the figure and I ask it to say something novel and try not to repeat the surrounding text.